Qara Qarayev (footballer)

-Qara Elxan oğlu Qarayev (born 12 October 1992) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League club Qarabağ and the Azerbaijan national team.
+Qara Elxan oğlu Qarayev (born 12 October 1992) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League club Araz-Naxçıvan and Azerbaijan national team.
 He has been twice selected as the footballer of the year in Azerbaijan in 2014 and 2020.

 Personal life

 Qara Qarayev was born on 12 October 1992 in Füzuli.

 Club career

 On 22 May 2019, Qarayev signed a new two-year contract with Qarabağ.

+Qarayev left Qarabağ on 24 July 2023, with Neftçi announcing his signing to a two-year contract with the option of an additional year the same day.
+On 19 September 2024, Neftçi announced the departure of Qarayev from the club by mutual agreement.

+On 30 October 2024, Azerbaijan Premier League club Araz-Naxçıvan signed a contract with Qarayev until the end of the season.